What is Concussion?

-St. Charles Hosptial's coordinated approach to concussion care will focus on achieving a full recovery and safe return to play.
-Safety of the student comes first.
+St. Charles Hosptial's comprehensive approach to concussion treatment focuses on achieving a full recovery and safe "return to play" or physical activity.

-If you wish to make an appointment to be treated at the Concussion Management Center, please call (631) 476-4323.
+If you wish to make an appointment to be treated at St. Charles Hospital's Concussion Management Center, please call (631) 476-4323.